Acyclovir Side Effects

 For Healthcare Professionals

-Applies to acyclovir: compounding powder, intravenous powder for injection, intravenous solution, oral capsule, oral suspension, oral tablet
+Applies to acyclovir: buccal tablet, compounding powder, intravenous powder for injection, intravenous solution, oral capsule, oral suspension, oral tablet

 Gastrointestinal side effects have been the most frequently reported side effects, and include nausea, vomiting, abdominal pain, and diarrhea.